robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ???

-2013 Defense Science Board Task Force described several tiers of vulnerabilities within organizations including known vulnerabilities, unknown vulnerabilities, and adversary-created vulnerabilities.
-The important and sobering message conveyed by the Defense Science Board is that the top two tiers of vulnerabilities (i.e., the unknown vulnerabilities and adversary-created vulnerabilities) are, for the most part, totally invisible to most organizations.
-These vulnerabilities can be effectively addressed by sound systems security engineering techniques, methodologies, processes, and practices—in essence, providing the necessary trustworthiness to withstand and survive well-resourced, sophisticated cyber-attacks on the systems supporting critical missions and business operations.
+The DSB report also goes on to describe several tiers of vulnerabilities within organizations.
+The tiers include known vulnerabilities, unknown vulnerabilities, and adversary-created vulnerabilities.
+The important and sobering message conveyed by the Defense Science Board is that the top two tiers of vulnerabilities (i.e., the unknown vulnerabilities and adversary-created vulnerabilities) are, for the most part, totally invisible to most organizations!

+Tier 1 vulnerabilities can be addressed by Discovery and patching.
+This is what most security teams in organizations are engaged in.

+Tier 2 and Tier 3 vulnerabilities have to be addressed by sound systems security engineering.

+Without such an effort, our systems and software that support critical missions and business operations, lack the trustworthiness to survive well-resourced, sophisticated cyber-attacks.

 ---
 class: center, middle